 - Once XBRL report is prepared, upload XBRL reports using upload feature from BizFinx preparation tool.

 Why should I outsource the work of XBRL to a professional service provider?

-Directors of companies are liable for the correct representation and accuracy of financial statements filed with ACRA.
-Thus, directors are advised to check the information to be filed before authorising their staff to submit the information to ACRA.
-Filing of XBRL can be tedious and time-consuming.
-By outsouring the preparation of financial statements to a professional service provider, such as Enston, companies can save a lot of time and dedicate more time to their core business.
-Directors can also be assured that financial statements are prepared in compliance with the revised XBRL filing requirements and ACRA Taxonomy 2013.
+The process of preparation and filing of XBRL reports can be tedious and time-consuming.
+By outsouring the preparation of financial statements to a professional service provider, companies can save time and focus more on the core business.
+Directors can also be assured that XBRL reports are prepared in compliance with the latest XBRL filing requirements.